Contact Us 1-800-596-4880

 --environmentName <name>

-Target environment name.
+Target environment name

-Must be provided to redeploy APIs from unclassified environments.
+Include to redeploy APIs from unclassified environments

 --gatewayVersion <version>